Sponsored by Kyushu Tourism Board.

 Just like the number of churches that can be counted on the island, the hotel has 29 rooms in total.
 Offering on one side or the other a wonderful panorama by the sea and the island’s steep coastline, your room will either offer you a view of the sunset or the sunrise.
 A small card will be left in your room, indicating the exact timings to best enjoy the view.

 Everything is designed to enjoy the natural setting to the fullest: large bay windows at reception and in bedrooms, a covered terrace close to the spa, a garden overlooking the sea…

 If like me, the sun is not out during your stay, you will also find ways to enjoy cocooning indoors, in the tastefully arranged library or in one of onsens.

 The restaurant, Sora To Umi No Jujiro (“Where Sky and Sea Meet”), is also open to guests who are not spending the night here.

 In a rather lively atmosphere (a packed room on a week night!), both chic and casual, you will be served an Italian-style cuisine: antipasti to share, pasta, olive oil and focaccia…

 And a delicious yuzu tiramisu to top it all off.
 As for breakfast, you will be able to choose a Western or Japanese one, both of which are more than generous!

-If Goto Islands have been a true favorite of mine, please note however that without speaking a word of Japanese and without a driving licence, visiting them might be a bit challenging at times.
+While the Goto Islands have been a true favorite of mine, please note however that without speaking a word of Japanese and without a driver’s license, visiting them might be a bit challenging at times.
 The island is sparsely populated and quite wild, so make sure to plan your trip before visiting!